Vigils planned across Miami Valley amid mass shooting in Dayton

 DAYTON, Ohio (WDTN) – Vigils are being planned around the Miami Valley to honor and remember the victims of the mass shooting in the Oregon District Sunday morning.

+Levitt Pavilion Dayton is holding an informal prayer gathering on its lawn at 1 pm.
+The Levitt Pavilion also announced that its Movie Night is postponed to Aug.
+25. Information on a formal candlelight vigil at the Levitt Pavilion will be announced at a later time.

-A community vigil will be taking place in Dayton at 8 pm.
-More information will be released on that vigil later Sunday.
+A community vigil also took place in Dayton at 8 pm in the Oregon District.

 Indivisible Springfield, Ohio is hosting a vigil in response to the mass shootings in Dayton and El Paso over the weekend.